Kid Icarus: Uprising Gamefaqs Board Knowledge Compendium V.2.03

-SPOILER WARNING: I have put spoiler tag on anything I think is major spoiler, but here’s another warning anyway.
+SPOILER WARNING: I have put spoiler tags on anything I think is a major spoiler, but here’s another warning anyway.

-*Any answer I am not 100% confident on will be mark w/ an asterisk.
-Take those information w/ a grant of salt.
-You can help everyone by verify them.
+*Any answer I am not 100% confident on will be marked with an asterisk (*).
+Take that information with a grain of salt.
+You can help everyone by verifying it.
 You are also welcome to retest any information.

 TABLE OF CONTENT

 Weapon Value Calculator:

 (if you can’t read Japanese, google translate is your friend)